-Dear Group Members,
+Dear Governance Scrutiny Group Members,

-Audit Strategy Memorandum - Year ended 31 March 2022
+Audit Strategy Memorandum - Year ending 31 March 2023

-We are pleased to present our Audit Strategy Memorandum for Rushcliffe Borough Council for the year ended 31 March 2022.
+We are pleased to present our Audit Strategy Memorandum for Rushcliffe Borough Council for the year ending 31 March 2023.
 The purpose of this document is to summarise our audit approach, highlight significant audit risks and areas of key judgements and provide you with the details of our audit team.
 As it is a fundamental requirement that an auditor is, and is seen to be, independent of its clients, section 7 of this document also summarises our considerations and conclusions on our independence as auditors.
 We consider two-way communication with you to be key to a successful audit and important in: